First-order photon condensation in magnetic cavities: A two-leg ladder model: Square ladder

 The quadratic Hamiltonian in Eq. \eqref{eq:H2} can be diagonalized with a Hopfield-Bogoliubov transformation \cite{Hopfield_pr1958} obtaining:

 where $\hat{d}_\mu$ is the polariton annihilation operator and

 is the number of available particle-hole transition which depends on the mean-field phase.
-The latter is $M=L/3$ in the normal phase and $M=L$ in superradiant phase.
+The latter is $M=L/3$ in the normal phase and $M=L$ in photon condensed phase.
 The vacuum of polaritons, defined by $ \hat{d}_\mu\ket{0_{\rm pol}}=0$ for all $\mu$, corresponds to a multi-mode Gaussian state of cavity photon and particle-hole excitations, and is different from the mean-field ground state $\ket{\Psi^{PMF}} \neq \ket{0_{\rm pol}}$.
 In the limit of small $g$, the ground state wavefunction $\ket{0_{\rm pol}}$ coincides with the first-order perturbative result of Eq. \eqref{eq:psi_perturbation}, and then corrects it with $O(g^2)$ terms that give rise to the squeezing of the cavity mode.
 In order to check the validity of this treatment, we can directly compare the photon observables in the thermodynamic limit (Fig.~\ref{fig:square_pol}).
-Note that finite system comparisons are not too meaningful as the boundary conditions between DMRG and the treatment with Gaussian fluctuations are different.
-There is anyway a small discrepancy that can be attributed to the higher order terms discarded in Eq.~\eqref{eq:H2} that give rise to effective polariton-polariton interactions.
+Note that finite system comparisons should be done carefully as finite size corrections arise both from different boundary conditions and from higher order terms discarded in Eq.~\eqref{eq:H2}.
+Minor discrepancies appear to emerge in the thermodynamic limit, but these are likely due to insufficiently large sizes in our numerical results.
+Since the system is non-additive due to the cavity's presence, we cannot rule out non-trivial corrections that may not be captured by straightforward $1/L$ extrapolations, particularly for non-linear observables such as entanglement entropy.
 However, this does not contradict the result presented in Fig. \ref{fig:square_nong}, as it is, in general, unable to spoil the Gaussianity of the cavity density matrix.
 Nonetheless, up to this minimal errors, the treatment of Gaussian fluctuations is able to faithfully capture the nature of the light-matter correlated ground state (see the comparisons in Fig.~\ref{fig:square_pol}).

 Now given the quadratic Hamiltonian in Eq.~\eqref{eq:H2_pol} we can also get information on the excited states of the light-matter system.
 In particular, we show, in Fig.~\ref{fig:pol_Aomega}, the zero temperature spectral function of the photon, calculated in the Lehmann representation as: